TIGRLab/datman/docs/datman_conf.rst

   RedcapRecordKey: 'record_id_field'
   RedcapComments: 'comment_field' # If unset, 'cmts' is used

+  # Use if sharing scans between studies.
+Should hold the prefix of the
+  # survey field name used for each alternate ID (one ID per field, e.g.
+  # 'shared_id1', 'shared_id2')
+  RedcapSharedIdPrefix: 'shared_id'

 Sites
 *****
 Each scan site collecting data for a study needs its own configuration